jassuwu/jass.gg/src/data/blog/git-merge-and-git-rebase.md

 you run `git bisect`. it points to: **"Merge branch 'develop' into feat/user-profile"**.

-you open it. it's hundreds of lines mixing mani's caching with your half-finished profile code. the bug isn't in her code or your code—it's in the *combination*. and this merge commit is the only place it exists.
+you open it. it's hundreds of lines mixing mani's caching with your half-finished profile code. the bug isn't in her code or your code, it's in the *combination*. and this merge commit is the only place it exists.

 `git blame` just points to the merge commit. you're fucked. weekend = gone. client = lost. sanity = obliterated.